Select Language : English Japanese

 Crisis Management

-Since the Great East Japan Earthquake, we have seen growing public interest in crisis management for times of emergency, such as large-scale natural disasters.
 With a renewed awareness of our mission as a company responsible for maintaining social infrastructure through communication, we have strengthened our management structure to accelerate our response to contingencies and have sought to instill that awareness in all departments by ensuring strict adherence to manuals and organizing drills.
-In the event that a material risk occurs, we will set up a Disaster (Accident)/Risk Response Headquarters, headed by the president or senior executive president, as needed in order to provide the structure for gathering accurate information and making effective decisions.
-Thereafter the Disaster Response Headquarters will take the lead in addressing the situation on the ground.
+In the event that a material risk occurs, we will set up a Disaster Response Headquarters and other units, headed by the president or senior executive president, as needed in order to provide the structure for gathering accurate information and making effective decisions.
+Thereafter the Disaster Response Headquarters will take the lead in addressing the situation on the ground.”

 In July 2021, we established the Supply Chain BCP Guidelines to strengthen business continuity across the entire supply chain.
 We are working to ensure stable procurement with the cooperation of our suppliers.